 What is the best identity type for authentication of end users (K-12 and faculty)?

 Yes.
-Students can have one of three ID types: Adobe ID, Enterprise ID or Federated ID.
+Students can have one of three ID types: Adobe ID, Enterprise ID, or Federated ID.
 K-12 users must sign in with Enterprise or Federated IDs.
-See details of the Adobe supported identity types, in this document.
+For information on the Adobe supported identity types, see this document.

-Can students be signed in to an unlimited number of lab computers over the semester?
-Or will they get warnings to sign out other computers when they sign in?
+Can students be signed in to an unlimited number of lab machines?

-Can I use a single email address to activate 300 computer units?
+Can I use a single email address to activate 300 machine units?